Matto4O6/ConsoleApp.Lists/README.md

 # ConsoleApp.Lists
-Some bried examples of Lists in C#
+Some brief examples of lists in C#